dtcenter/MET/docs/Users_Guide/config_options.rst

     grid point closest to the observation point.
 For grid-to-grid comparisons (i.e. Grid-Stat), the width must be odd.

-  * The "method" entry specifies the interpolation procedure to be applied to the points in the box:
+  * The "method" entry is an array of interpolation procedures to be applied to the points in the box:

     * MIN         for the minimum value